pulp/pulp-oci-images/docs/multi-process-images.md

 * `PULP_OTEL_ENABLED` Set to "true" (all lowercase) if you wish to enable pulp telemetry.

+* `PULP_API_WORKERS_MAX_REQUESTS` The maximum number of requests a worker will process before restarting API workers.
+If this is set to zero (the default) then the automatic worker restarts are disabled.
+NOTE: Only supported for pulpcore >= 3.41.0

+* `PULP_API_WORKERS_MAX_REQUESTS_JITTER` The maximum jitter to add to the max_requests setting for API workers.
+NOTE: Only supported for pulpcore >= 3.41.0

+* `PULP_CONTENT_WORKERS_MAX_REQUESTS` The maximum number of requests a worker will process before restarting Content workers.
+If this is set to zero (the default) then the automatic worker restarts are disabled.
+NOTE: Only supported for pulpcore >= 3.41.0

+* `PULP_CONTENT_WORKERS_MAX_REQUESTS_JITTER` The maximum jitter to add to the max_requests setting for Content workers.
+NOTE: Only supported for pulpcore >= 3.41.0

-To add one of them, modify the command you use to start pulp to include syntax like the following at the beginning: Instead of `podman run`, specify `podman run -e PULP_WORKERS=4 -e PULP_GUNICORN_TIMEOUT=30 ...`
+To add one of them, modify the command you use to start pulp to include syntax like the following at the beginning: Instead of `podman run`, specify `podman run -e PULP_WORKERS=4 -e PULP_GUNICORN_TIMEOUT=30 -e PULP_API_WORKERS_MAX_REQUESTS=1000 -e PULP_API_WORKERS_MAX_REQUESTS_JITTER=50 ...`

 ### Adding Signing Services

 Administrators can add signing services to Pulp using the command line tools.
 Users may then associate the signing services with repositories that support content signing.
 See [Signing Services](signing_script) documentation for more information.

 ### Certificates and Keys